artefactual-labs/AIPscan/README.md

 # Usage

-### Connecting to a storage service and initiating AIPScan's use

 * Ensure that the Flask Server, RabbitMQ server, and Celery worker queu are up and running.
 * Go to [`localhost:5000`][usage-1] in your browser.
 * Select "New Storage Service"